 SECTION 1610-1617 which provides that:

 a.
-Both spouse must receive complete information about the other spouse’s property and finances prior to signing the agreement
+Both spouses must receive complete information about the other spouse’s property and finances prior to signing the agreement

 b.
 The signing spouse (not the drafter) must have had at least 7 days between first receiving the agreement and signing it (to allow enough time to have an attorney review the agreement), and